glamrock/cryptocat/README.md

 #### Notes:
 **ALPHA CODEBASE!!!!
 NOTHING WORKS EVERYTHING IS BROKEN FOREVER**
-* Most recent changes in `testing/` directory, which is loadable in Chrome
+* Most recent changes in `testing/` directory, which is loadable in Chrome.
-* Firefox development has not yet begun
+* Firefox development has not yet begun.

 #### Goals:
 * XMPP | [Discussion](https://github.com/kaepora/cryptocat/issues/83)